How to Resolve Ambiguous Language in Wills and Trusts

 What does ambiguous language mean in law?
 The legal definition of ambiguous refers to wording in a legal contract that objectively could be interpreted in multiple ways.
 If ambiguous terms exist in a contract, it may be necessary for the courts to consider extrinsic evidence to determine the original intentions of the parties involved and derive the true meaning of the ambiguous language.

 In the context of probate, ambiguous language cases generally fall under the category of either trust litigation or estate litigation, and relate to the provisions of a decedent’s trust or will.
-If a decedent’s trust or will has ambiguous terms, the matter will likely need to be brought to the court since the creator of the document may not be alive to clarify their intentions.
+If a decedent’s trust or will has ambiguous terms, the matter will likely need to be brought to the court since the creator of the document is not be alive to clarify their intentions.

 Latent vs. Patent Ambiguity